uwblueprint/recruitment-platform/docs/interview-assessment-feature-plan.md

 ---

-## 5. Final integration PR (`feat/interview-assessment` → `main`)
+## 5. Final PR (`feat/interview-assessment` → `main`)

-- Manual smoke test of the full flow end-to-end (Scores → Notes → Submitted).
+- Both devs do a manual smoke test of the full flow end-to-end (Scores → Notes → Submitted).
 - Verify route param `applicantRecordId` is plumbed everywhere; deep links work.
-- Verify codegen output is committed.
+- Verify codegen output is committed and matches a fresh `yarn codegen` run.
 - Update `docs/` if any new GraphQL conventions were added (e.g., `Upload` scalar).
 - Squash merge into `main`.